CodingDojo-MEAN-08-18/KClark_Mean/epic_button_game/readme.md

 2. The variable 'counter' is initialized to 0
 3. The user pushes the button
 4. The blue button push is emitted to the server with the event name 'update_count'
 5. The server listens for the event 'update_count'.
-When the event is triggered, 'counter' is incremented and the new value of the variable is emitted to the client in the event called 'updated_message'
+When the event is triggered, 'counter' is incremented and the new value of the variable is emitted to the client in the event called 'server_response'
-6. The client listens for the event called 'updated_message' and when it is triggered, the 'counter' is updated.
+6. The client listens for the event called 'server_response' and when it is triggered, the 'counter' is updated.
 7. If the user pushes the red button, the 'reset_count' message is emitted to the server.
-The server resets the value of 'counter' variable and the result is returned to the client in the event called 'updated_message'
+The server resets the value of 'counter' variable and the result is returned to the client in the event called 'server_response'
 8. (Repeat #6)